brucemack/brucemack.github.io/_posts/2025-01-25-sdr-passband-testing.md

 tap count and passband range are assumed parameters that should be experimented with.)
 * There is also a 91-tap low-pass filter with a cutoff of 3.5 kHz.
+* My rig was running in LSB mode.

 I ran four
-tests with four different "tweaks" to the group delay of the Hilbert transformer.
-It turns out this delay makes a difference.
+tests with four different "tweaks" the delay on the I channel that compensates for the group delay of the Hilbert transformer.
+It turns out this group delay makes a measurable difference!

 ![Link 1](/assets/images/passband-0.png)